johnwils/meteor-react-material-template/README.md

 ## Testing

 ### Unit tests
-Jest is used to test React components.
+Jest and React Testing Library are used for unit testing React components.
-Enzyme is used to assert, manipulate, and traverse React components.

 To run unit tests: